 What happened was that your impulsive System 1 took control and automatically answered by relying on intuition.
 But it answered too fast.

-This laziness is unfortunate, because using System 2 is an important aspect of our intelligence.
-Research shows that practicing System–2 tasks, like focus and self-control, lead to higher intelligence scores.
+This laziness is unfortunate because using System 2 is an important aspect of our intelligence.
+Research shows that practicing System–2 tasks, like focus and self-control, leads to higher intelligence scores.
 The bat-and-ball problem illustrates this, as our minds could have checked the answer by using System 2 and thereby avoided making this common error.